Posted on

 Disclaimers & Conflicts of Interest

-I am not a doctor or a lawyer, and the information provided should not be considered medical or legal advice advice.
+I am not a doctor or a lawyer, and the information provided should not be considered medical or legal advice.

 The information provided is for educational and informational purposes only and should not be used as a substitute for professional legal or medical advice, diagnosis, or treatment.
 Consult your doctor or a qualified healthcare professional before making any changes to your diet, exercise routine, or lifestyle.